martinricard/studionms-heistgame/README.md

 - **💰 Real Points Integration** - Connects directly to StreamElements loyalty points system
 - **⏰ Countdown Timer** - Visual timer with optional 30s and 10s reminders
 - **🎨 Animated UI** - Beautiful gradient design with smooth animations
-- **�️ Full Customization** - Choose any Google Font, adjust colors, sizes, and styling
+- **🎨 Full Customization** - Choose any Google Font, adjust colors, sizes, and styling
-- **�👥 Live Participant Tracking** - See who joined and their bets in real-time
+- **👥 Live Participant Tracking** - See who joined and their bets in real-time
 - **🚫 Mod Controls** - Mods and streamers can cancel heists with refunds
+- **⏱️ Global Cooldown** - Prevents heist spam with configurable cooldown after completion
+- **💬 Smart User Guidance** - Helpful messages guide users to join active heists
 - **📱 Easy Configuration** - Change every message, command, color, and setting
 - **💬 Chat Integration** - Simple commands everyone can use
+- **🔒 Privacy First** - All credentials stay in your browser, no external data transmission

 ---